MGAS: Multi-Granularity Architecture Search for Trade-Off Between Model Effectiveness and Efficiency: Methodology

 \subsection{Adaptive Pruning}

 As discussed above, the primary concern in exploring the multi-granularity search space is the joint optimization and discretization of the scaled granularity parameters $\sigma(\alpha)$, $\sigma(\beta)$ and $\omega$.
 Previous studies \cite{you2022supertickets,mousavi2023dass} have concentrated on improving joint optimization to accurately compare the unit importance within each granularity level.
 They achieve this by adaptively updating the granularity parameters of different levels, taking into account the changes in unit importance caused by the evolution of units at other levels.
-However, they independently discretize the granularity parameters at different levels with fixed pruning rates, failing to optimize the relative numbers of the remaining multi-level units.
-In this case, we focus on improving joint discretization with adaptive pruning to adaptively determine the relative numbers according to the evolving architecture.
+However, they independently discretize the granularity parameters at different levels with fixed pruning rates, failing to optimize the retention ratios of multi-level units.
+In this case, we focus on improving joint discretization with adaptive pruning to adaptively determine the retention ratios according to the evolving architecture.
 To achieve this, we need to enable the comparison of unit importance across different granularities.
 Given that the granularity parameters are measured on different scales, a direct numerical comparison is not feasible.
 Therefore, we propose the dynamic acquisition of granularity-specific pruning criteria to determine when a unit can be considered unimportant within its own granularity level along with the architecture evolution, enabling implicit comparison of unit importance across granularities.

-Technically, instead of manually defining pruning rates or importance thresholds for discretization, we learn granularity-specific discretization functions $M_\alpha(\cdot), M_\beta(\cdot), M_\omega(\cdot)$ during the super-net optimization, as shown in Fig. \ref{fig2_2}.
+Technically, instead of manually defining pruning rates or importance thresholds for discretization, we learn granularity-specific discretization functions $M_\alpha(\cdot), M_\beta(\cdot), M_\omega(\cdot)$ with differentiable thresholds $t_\alpha,t_\beta,t_\omega$ during the super-net optimization, as shown in Fig. \ref{fig2_2}.
 The objective of the discretization functions is to zero out the scaled granularity parameters $\sigma(\alpha),\sigma(\beta),\omega$ whose magnitudes are small enough.
 We formulate them as

-where $S(\cdot)$ is a binary step function, $t_\alpha,t_\beta,t\omega$ are trainable thresholds.
+where $S(\cdot)$ is a binary step function, $t_\alpha,t_\beta,t_\omega$ are trainable thresholds.
 To make $S(\cdot)$ differentiable, we follow \cite{dettmers2019sparse} to adopt a long-tailed higher-order estimator.